bmlt-enabled/yap/src/docs/docs/general/language-options.md

 es_US_voice = "Polly.Penelope";
 ```

-**New Yap 3.0** If you want to route calls to volunteers by language, see the section on Language in [Specialized Routing](../../helpline/specialized-routing/).
+If you want to route calls to volunteers by language, see the section on Language in [Specialized Routing](../../helpline/specialized-routing/).